 Travel planning is complicated.

-Between finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.
+Between finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and the 10,000 other details that go into traveling, it’s a wonder anyone goes anywhere at all.

-And considering the frequent threat of flight cancellations, your trip might end before it ever begins.
+And considering the frequent threat of canceled flights and lost luggage, your trip might end before it ever begins.

 One question that pops up a lot during trip planning is whether or not to purchase travel insurance.

 The answer depends, in part, on whether your trip is refundable, where you’re going and whether you’ll have health coverage at your destination.

 What Is Travel Insurance and How Does It Work?